Charge Nurse as Mentor: How CNOs Can Encourage a Culture of Nurse Mentorship

 Promoting diversity, belonging, and inclusion

 Nurse leaders, including charge nurses, play a critical role in building greater diversity in the nursing workforce.
-Mentoring provides a pathway for nurses from traditionally underrepresented communities to achieve opportunities within all areas of nursing, including nursing leadership.
+A nurse mentor provides a pathway for nurses from traditionally underrepresented communities to achieve opportunities within all areas of nursing, including nursing leadership.
+A nursing mentor who reflects the diversity of the communities served can also strengthen trust, representation, and a sense of belonging on the unit.
 Increasing diversity within the nursing workforce, including nursing leadership, is “essential to achieving health equity” (NAM, 2021, p.
 290).

 What does the literature tells us?

 Dirks (2021) notes that “mentoring can occur informally or through participation in a structured program”, however, formal mentoring programs “greatly enhance opportunities for a mentee’s individual growth and…professional engagement” (p. e10).
+An effective mentor-mentee relationship — one built on trust, clear goals, and regular feedback — is what separates a structured nurse mentoring program from informal guidance.
+The mentor-mentee relationship works best when both parties understand their roles and commit to consistent communication.
 Minguez Moreno et al. (2023), in their scoping review, found that all mentoring programs “improve practice and retention, enhance nurse performance, and create a supportive and positive environment” (p.
 13).

 The case for charge nurses as mentors